Chapter-6 Electromagnetic induction class 12 notes (Completes Notes)

 Notes of Electromagnetic Induction Class 12 Notes

-The phenomena of production of induced emf in a circuit due to change in the current flowing in its own is known as self-induction.
+The phenomenon of production of induced emf in a circuit due to change in the current flowing on its own is known as self-induction.

 In other words, when the electric current in a conducting loop is changed then the magnetic field associated with these current changes, and hence magnetic flux through the conducting loops changes.
 Due to a change in magnetic flux and emf develops in the conducting loop.
 This emf is called self-induced emf and this phenomenon is called self-induction.

-Self-inductance depends on the shape and size of the conducting loop, also on medium.
+Self-inductance depends on the shape and size of the conducting loop, also on the medium.

 - The SI unit of self-induction = Henry